Skip to Content

 A major threat to grasswrens is habitat loss due to changed fire regimes.
 The birds are also hit hard by over-grazing from stock and feral animals, which reduces the availability of food, cover and nesting sites.

-In addition to habitat loss and degradation these impacts can lead to habitat fragmentation, which is particularly devastating for these little birds as they can’t fly long distances between remaining patches of habitat.
-Without dense thickets and clumps of grass, grasswrens are forced to spend more time in open areas, making them more vulnerable to feral cats.
+In addition to habitat loss and degradation these impacts can lead to habitat fragmentation, which is devastating for these little birds as they can't fly long distances between patches of habitat.
+Without dense thickets and clumps of grass, they’re forced to spend more time in open areas, where they’re more vulnerable to feral cats.

 What’s Bush Heritage doing?